Jamie McDonald, M.P.H. – Executive Director

 Bianca Tomuta – Program Coordinator

 Bianca Tomuta began her work with the AAP-Orange County Chapter (AAP-OC) as an intern during her undergraduate studies in Community Health Science at the California State University of Long Beach.
 After receiving her Bachelor’s degree, she was grateful to receive the opportunity to join the AAP-OC team.
-She has assisted in various projects including managing a Chapter Quality Network Quality Improvement Immunization Project which five other AAP chapters across the nation also participated in.
-She also helps manage a local Food Insecurity program called No Child Hungry.
-She enjoys attending health fairs which allow her to share AAP-OC programs with the community while also assisting with local AAP-OC Chapter events for members and non-members.
+She has assisted in various projects including coordinating a local Food Insecurity program called No Child Hungry, Quality Iimprovement projects, and supporting chapter initiative tasks for Injury and Violence Prevention and Mental Health.
+She enjoys attending health fairs which allow her to share AAP-OC programs with the community and also assisting to coordinate local AAP-OC Chapter events for members and non-members.